 You can do this for campaigns that are performing less than two.
 You could actually have them turn off and you can actually do a lot of other cool things inside of the rules.

 OK, I hope that helped you figure out how to scale your Facebook advertising.
 But without a great strategy, it's going to be really hard for you to create content that makes an impact with your audience.
 If you'd like to learn more about the eComm accelerator process and how you can create consistent sales online for your store, you can schedule a free strategy session by going here.

 That’s it for this tutorial.
 If you would like to watch our “How To” video on this subject, you can watch it here.
 If you enjoyed the tutorial, make sure to like the video as well as subscribe to our YouTube Channel and hit the bell so that you don't miss out on any of the content we put out every single week.

-In this blog we are going to show you how to set up Facebook Shop inside of Shopify.
+In this blog, we're going to show you how to optimize product images for Shopify.